nickersonj/glg-capstone/README.md

 1. A deployable ML model that performs NER with reasonable accuracy.
 2. A clustering mechanism to find patterns from submitted topics or requests.
 3. A hierarchical clustering method that can produce a hierarchical dendrogram of topics submitted over a period of time.
 4. Some type of lightweight web interface for customers to interact with the model (e.g., Gradio for interface, HuggingFace Spaces for hosting).
+Example: [NER demo on Hugging Face](https://huggingface.co/spaces/jnick/NER)

 ### 4. Resources :clapper: